 #6: Find a fellow desert-lover and go for it!

-I’ve already told you that My Man and I had the desert in common from the beginning.
-Remember—such a heart-throb—Nevada license plates and all!
+My husband and I had the desert in common from the beginning.
+Such a heart-throb—Nevada license plates and all!

 It is probably easy for me to say that the desert is where its at, I’ve never had to wander there for years without a wall tent, motorhome, or rapid-boil stove.
 But, even with conveniences, there is still a challenge and harshness to the desert that I crave.
 I like risk, a reminder of depravity, my need for God.